ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 **Interpretation:**

-* If FBIAS > 1, then the event is over forecast.
-If FBIAS < 1, then the event is under forecast.
-If 1, then the forecast matched the observation.
+* If FBIAS > 1, then the event is over forecast, meaning that the prediction for a particular variable (e.g., precipitation, wind speed) was higher than the observed value.
+If FBIAS < 1, then the event is under forecast, so the predicted value was lower than the observed value.
+If FBIAS = 1, then the forecast matched the observation.

-   ..
-COMMENT: What does over or under forecast mean?

 * FSS values > 0.5 indicates a useful score.
 FSS values range from 0 to 1, where with 0 means that there is no overlap between the forecast and observation, and 1 means that the forecast and observation are the same (i.e., complete overlap).
 * FAR ranges from 0 to 1; 0 indicates a perfect forecast, and 1 indicates no skill in the forecast.
 * CSI ranges from 0 to 1; 1 indicates a perfect forecast, and 0 represents no skill in the forecast.